firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

 Wind-Driven Gyres: Quasi-Geostrophic Limit
 ==========================================

+Contributed by Christine Kaufhold and Francis Poulin.

-Building on the previous two demos that used the Quasi-Geostrophic (QG) model (insert two links), we now consider how to determine a wind-driven gyre solution that includes bottom bottom drag and nonlinear advection.
+Building on the previous two demos that used the Quasi-Geostrophic (QG) model for the :doc:`time-stepping </demos/qg_1layer_wave.py>` and :doc:`eigenvalue problem </demos/qgbasinmodes.py>`, we now consider how to determine a wind-driven gyre solution that includes bottom bottom drag and nonlinear advection.
 This is referred to as the Nonlinear Stommel Problem.

-This is a classical problem going back to Stommel (1949) (link).
+This is a classical problem going back to :cite:`Stommel:1949`.
 Even though it is far too simple to describe the dynamics of the real oceans quantitatively, it did explain qualitatively why we have western intensification in the world’s gyres.
 The curl of the wind